crsz20/Tranquil-AI/README.md

 # HackAI-2021
-Expects a list of symptoms that the user may be experiencing, and provides a simple diagnosis and prediction of potential illnesses.
+**Tranquil.ai** - Expects a list of symptoms that the user may be experiencing, and provides a simple diagnosis and prediction of potential illnesses.
 The program also suggests treatment and performs a search query to find the user a near location of a facility that may be of help.
 This project is for **HackAI**, an AI-focused hackathon held by AIS at UTD.
 ***

 ## Technologies